upyog/UPYOG/municipal-services/noc-services/bin/README.md

 - BPA calculator module to calculate tax for the given property.

-- MDMS service to verify master data
+- MDM service to verify master data

 - User Service to create users of the property owners

-- SMSNotification Service to send notifications related to registration and payment
+- SMS Notification Service to send notifications related to registration and payment

 - ECCR Service